fagnersutel/getting_and_cleaning/CodeBook.md

 #CodeBook: Getting and Cleaning Data Project
 (part of the coursera assessment for course "Getting and Cleaning Data")

+Original data sets for this study:

+ - 'features_info.txt': Shows information about the variables used on the feature vector.

+ - 'features.txt': List of all features.

+ - 'activity_labels.txt': Links the class labels with their activity name.

+ - 'train/X_train.txt': Training set.

+ - 'train/y_train.txt': Training labels.

+ - 'test/X_test.txt': Test set.

+ - 'test/y_test.txt': Test labels.

+ - 'train/subject_train.txt':   Each row identifies the subject who performed the activity for each window sample.

+ - 'test/subject_test.txt':  Each row identifies the subject who performed the activity for each window sample.

+The resolutin output the data in tidy.txt stored in UCI HAR "Dataset" folder.

-The tidied data set is contained within the file tidydata.txt.
-This can be easily read with R function read.table().
+The tidied data set is contained within the file tidy.txt in table format.
+This can be easily read with R function read.table(path, sep=" ", fill=FALSE, strip.white=TRUE, header = TRUE).

 It has this table like structure: